-AIAA Members: make sure you are signed in to the site with your member credentials to be able to register.
+AIAA Members: make sure you are signed in to the site with your member credentials to be able to access the replay.

 This event is offered exclusively to AIAA members.
 Want to learn more about the benefits of AIAA membership?